-The condition of the building fabric is critical, too: a dry wall is much more thermally effective than a wet one.
-Plus, if you have an older house of traditional construction, it’s likely to have some heritage value, which must be accounted for in the decision-making process.
+The condition of the building fabric and type of building you’re working with is critical, too: a dry wall is much more thermally effective than a wet one.
+If you have an older, period house of traditional construction, it’s likely to have some heritage value, which must be accounted for in the decision-making process.

 Individual thermal elements, such as a building’s windows, walls, floors and roof, cannot always be treated independently.
 These elements have junctions with each other, and by insulating one thermal element you make another relatively cooler.
 This can lead to condensation and mould growth where there was none before – so, sometimes the adjacent building fabric will also need to be addressed.